 - $150 for the TV lift mechanism

-No really, I'm in love with it.
-It completes my living room, and allows me to have a peaceful TV-free space until it's time to watch TV!
+I’m really, really in love with this.
+It completes my living room, and allows me to have a peaceful TV-free space until it’s time to watch TV!

 Plus, the lift mechanism is so easy to use.
 Walk over, lift top, press button to raise TV.
 Done.